elastinenkissa/cafe-management/README.md

 # Todo

-1. Create REST API
+1. Finish the app up
-2. Make and implement login and create cafe functionalities
+2. Upload the app for sale on Google Play (after finding a way to pay $25 developer fee)
-3. Upload the app for sale on Google Play (after finding a way to pay $25 developer fee)
+3. (Optional) Replace the states in NewMenuItem with a reducer